DNAstack/ddap-frontend/README.md

 ### Building the Angular App

+Make sure that you are running node on version v11 (exact v11.13.0).

 From the `angular/` directory run `npm run build:prod` for a production build, or `ng serve` for development.

 ### Developing backend and frontend with live reload